 Deborah A. Monson

-Deborah is a partner in the asset management group and head of the firm’s derivatives and commodities practice.
+Deborah is senior counsel in the asset management group.
 Debbie serves as a trusted advisor to clients, providing pro-active advice and proposing practical solutions to issues confronting asset managers in today’s commercial and regulatory environment.
 Debbie has represented registered and exempt commodity pool operators and commodity trading advisors for over 30 years and also regularly advises private investment funds, mutual funds, endowments, foundations, family offices, and sovereign wealth funds on futures and commodities law matters.
 Debbie represents U.S. and offshore private investment funds, fund sponsors and investment advisers.
 She has a wealth of experience with registration, regulation and compliance issues, as well with counseling clients on fund formation, structuring and operational matters, separately managed accounts, marketing, and negotiations and documentation with service providers.
 This experience includes working with regulators on behalf of clients, assisting with regulatory exams and inquiries, and obtaining exemptive and no-action relief.
 Debbie also provides compliance and ethics training for CFTC registrants.
 For institutional investors, Debbie concentrates on reviewing and negotiating the terms of their investments in private funds and managed accounts.

 - Advising clients on the implications of financial reform initiatives and initiatives by the CFTC and NFA, including changes in registration exemptions and harmonization issues, increased reporting, developments with respect to swaps and automated trading, cybersecurity, and fund-of-funds issues.